dianeooty/pymaceuticals-analysis/README.md

 ## General Information
-- Using the two datasets, mouse data and study results, I analyzed the change in tumor volume over the course of the treatments with different drug regimens.
+- Using the two datasets, mouse data and study results, I analyzed the change in tumor volume over the course of the treatments.
+I reviewed the results for each drug regimens and created plots for visualization.

 ## Technologies Used